European shares dip on trade, German 5G auction lifts telecom index

 U.S. inflation data on Wednesday inflated the number of Federal Reserve rate cuts priced in to the money market to three this year.
 Germany’s final inflation reading for May came in line with estimates on Thursday.

-Europe’s telecom providers index bucked the trend to gain 0.3% after Germany completed its 5G mobile spectrum auction, handing a licence to new entrant 1&1 Drillisch and its parent United Internet.
+Europe’s telecom providers index bucked the trend to gain 0.3% after Germany completed its 5G mobile spectrum auction, handing a license to new entrant 1&1 Drillisch and its parent United Internet.